Gorr the God Butcher

 Gorr the God Butcher is a supervillain appearing in American comic books published by Marvel Comics.
 Created by Jason Aaron and Esad Ribic, Gorr first appeared in Thor: God of Thunder #2 (January 2013).
 Gorr the God Butcher has been described as one of Marvel's most notable and powerful supervillains, as well as one of Thor's greatest foes.

-The character made his live-action debut in the Marvel Cinematic Universe (MCU) film Thor: Love and Thunder (2022), portrayed by Christian Bale.
+The character made his live-action debut in the Marvel Cinematic Universe film Thor: Love and Thunder, portrayed by Christian Bale.
+He appears as a playable character in the video game Marvel Rivals.

 Publication history

 Jason Aaron and Esad Ribic decided to relaunch the Thor franchise during the Marvel NOW! initiative.
 Gorr first appeared in Thor: God of Thunder #2 (January 2013).
+He was the primary antagonist of the God of Thunder run through to Thor: God of Thunder #11 (August 2013).